David Tineo: Blindness

 David Tineo's eyesight began to fail in 2004.
 Batteries of eye tests, MRIs and EKGs resulted in an uncertain diagnosis.
 Nothing could be done, and he was legally blind within a year.
 As his eyesight continued to deteriorate tests suggested his condition was related to some form of macular degeneration.

 Though no definitive diagnosis can as yet be made, ophthalmologists agree that his condition cannot be halted, cured or reversed without the intervention of as-yet-unknown developments in medical science.

 What Tineo sees is a dense, obscuring fog in the center of his vision which, if the light is good, allows objects to appear as a blur, though with black turned white and white turned black, as in a photographic negative.
 If the light indoors or out is too bright, the fog turns into an intense and painful glare.

 Around the outer periphery of this heavy fog is a thin rim of lighter fog through which, on a “good-eye day,” Tineo can occasionally make out images, contrasts and color.
-His brain receives this jumble of information and transforms it into visual hints coupled with memory that he has learned to assemble—like the pieces of a mosaic—into some semblance of vision.
+His brain receives this information and transforms it into visual hints coupled with memory that he has learned to assemble into some semblance of vision.

 Tineo paints best in the early morning, before the desert daylight gets too intense and painful.
 On some mornings the light is good enough that he can paint details on smaller canvases.
 On other mornings detailed work is impossible, and he works on larger projects—that he can’t quite see—by relying on imagination plus years of experience and muscle memory with a brush.